No PI for you

 For example, you could use the top bit as your sine wave value, and get a square wave out with no more work.
 This was the approach used by the wishbone controlled FM transmitter hack in order to transmit an FM signal from an FPGA.

 You could also use the top several bits as an index into a table, and so build a direct digital synthesizer.
+Your table doesn’t need to contain a full copy of a sine wave, it might even contain only a quarter wave and still be quite successful.

 Even slicker is to use your angle as an input to a CORDIC algorithm.
 In that case, you can use this angle as an input to generate a sine wave or cosine wave.
-You can also use the CORDIC algorithm to multiply by sine and cosine (at the same time), or take arc-tangents.
+You can also use the CORDIC algorithm to multiply by sine and cosine (at the same time), or to calculate arc-tangents.
 If you like this idea, you ought to know that the CORDIC algorithm can be pipelined so as to operate at one input/output per clock–with no throughput loss, such as you would’ve had were you using either Radians or degrees as your angular units.

 Gosh, the CORDIC algorithm is just so useful, we might need to write a post on it by itself.